 According to research by the Congressional Budget Office release in October 2008, it was estimated that U.S. retirement accounts had suffered a loss of two trillion dollars in the previous months—or about 20 percent of their value.
 While consumers are looking for help in rebuilding their nest eggs, their trust in financial experts and planners has been badly damaged by questionable judgments and unethical practices on Wall Street.

-“The fact that Bernie Madoff was well-known and respected despite operating an elaborate Ponzi scheme for years – that cost his clients upwards of $50 billion – shows that finding someone to trust with your money isn’t as simple as choosing the firm that yields the highest returns,” said Robert Shomphe, BBB President/CEO.
+“The fact that Bernie Madoff was well-known and respected despite operating an elaborate Ponzi scheme for years – that cost his clients upwards of $50 billion – shows that finding someone to trust with your money isn’t as simple as choosing the firm that yields the highest returns,” said Barb Grieman, interim president of the Better Business Bureau of MN and ND.
 “Consumers need to apply the same care and concern in selecting a financial planner that they would use in selecting a doctor, lawyer or other professionals.”

 A financial planner helps clients manage their money and meet financial goals such as retirement or buying a house.
 A financial planner is not a stockbroker or an insurance salesman, but instead assesses many financial factors.
 There are no education or training requirements in order for someone to call themselves a “financial planner” which is why consumers need to do their research in order to find a capable and ethical advisor.